Family reunification - advice

 Reunification planning is possible when risks, strengths, safety and protection are dynamically reviewed.
 Regular review of the risk assessment is necessary to consider whether decisions made as part of previous risk assessments and planning remain in the child’s best interests.

-Reunification exists within the range of permanency objectives from family preservation aiming at preventing placement, through to permanent or long-term care.
-Any of the intervention and planning options may have a place for each child and their family, depending on their specific qualities, needs and circumstances (Tilbury & Osmond, 2006), with the goal of providing permanency in care arrangements for children in as timely a way as is consistent with their best interests.
+Reunification exists within the range of stability objectives from family preservation aiming at preventing placement, through to permanent or long-term care.
+Any of the intervention and planning options may have a place for each child and their family, depending on their specific qualities, needs and circumstances (Tilbury & Osmond, 2006), with the goal of providing stability in care arrangements for children in as timely a way as is consistent with their best interests.

-For most children in care, family reunification can be achieved in a timely way and is therefore the preferred outcome.
+For most children in care, family reunification can be achieved in a timely way and is the preferred outcome.
 Evidence indicates that most children who enter care are reunified with their parents in less than a year.

 The child’s best interests and assessment of the child’s developmental needs, present and future risk of harm and parental capability, should be at the core of all decision making for family preservation, family reunification, or permanent or long-term care.